Skip to main content

 Tulsi (holy basil)

-Basil itself is a wonderful herb to grow indoors, but the specific version of holy basil (aka tulsi) is a sure thing.
+Basil itself is a wonderful herb to grow indoors, but this specific basil variety, holy basil (aka tulsi), is a sure thing.
 It’s a sacred folk herb in many parts of the world, and the aroma is thought to release stress.
 Use it in a medicinal tea for a variety of conditions, including headaches and respiratory issues.

 Peppermint